majsylw/SecondVoice/content/authors/dih/_index.md

 ---
 # Display name
-title: DIH Gdańsk
+title: PwC Polska

 # Is this the primary user of the site?
 superuser: false

 authors:
-- Name: "dih"
+- Name: "PwC"

 # Role/position
-role: Digital Innovation Hub - Gdańsk
+role:  PwC Polska Sp. z o.o.

 # Short bio (displayed in user profile at end of posts)
 bio: